-Giving2Grow is so honored to be able to provide some support to seven wonderful organizations in the SW Pennsylvania area – three new to us and four returning – that serve children who face food insecurity.
-Explore the websites below to learn more about our 2021 Grant Recipients.
+Giving2Grow is so honored to be able to provide some support to nine wonderful organizations in the southwestern Pennsylvania area – two new to us and seven returning – that serve children who face food insecurity.
+Explore the websites below to learn more about our 2022 Grant Recipients.

 Beverly’s Birthdays: Greater Pittsburgh Infant Formula Bank – New Huntingdon, PA